 So I’m thrilled that this book was so long in development.
 Good things came to one who waited.

 That last paragraph makes it sound like the book is all done.
 Uh, no. My part is all done.
 Sean has months of work ahead to complete the finished art before winter ends.
 (He’ll be like a little squirrel, tucked in his nest with his store of paints.)

 But I know he’s up to the task.
 He’s a seasoned illustrator for Fitzhenry and Whiteside, with many award-winning books to his credit, most of them featuring adorable animals.
 The Squirrels Stole my Sister is well aligned with his specialties.
 I’m so happy to be working with him.

 Check out Sean Cassidy’s website here.
 (It includes drawing lessons.
 For drawing animals, he says: “I always start with a circle.
 This is where the brain goes…”) And check out Sean’s roster of books at Fitzhenry and Whiteside here.

 And that’s what’s new for me this Wednesday.
 Expect more updates on the picture book as next fall approaches, and hopefully a few squirrel posts and pictures in the meantime.
 I might have to start a “Squirrels on Sunday” category for this blog.
 (Possibly sub-headed “Not a recipe site.”)

-Category: books, children's books, featured, illustration, picture books, squirrels, What's NewTags: authors and illustrators, book development, books, Canadian writers, canlit, children's books, creative process, delays, editing, featured, fitzhenry and whiteside, grey squirrels, illustrations, inspiration, patience, picture book layout, picture book process, picture books, publishing, revising, sean cassidy, squirrel books, squirrels, squirrels stole my sister, writers
+Category: books, children's books, illustration, picture book, picture books, squirrels, What's New, writing, writing procesTags: authors and illustrators, book development, books, Canadian writers, canlit, children's books, creative process, creative writng, delays, editing, fitzhenry and whiteside, grey squirrels, illustrations, inspiration, patience, picture book layout, picture book process, picture books, publishing, revising, sean cassidy, squirrel books, squirrels, squirrels stole my sister, writers, writing